Scouting report: Big showdown Saturday as UW men host No. 8 Oregon

 — Oregon reloaded once again after losing four starters (Bol Bol, Louis King, Paul White and Kenny Wooten) from a team that advanced to the Sweet 16 and finished 25-13 last season.

-— New Mexico graduate transfer Anthony Mathis, a West Linn, Ore. native, rejoins best friend Pritchard in the Oregon backcourt.
-Matthis is a deadly perimeter threat who shoots 44.1 percent on three-pointers.
-He canned six 3s against Michigan and sank 9 of 11 shots from behind the arc versus Boise State.
+— New Mexico graduate transfer Anthony Mathis, a West Linn, Ore., native, rejoins best friend Pritchard in the Oregon backcourt.
+Matthis is a deadly perimeter threat who shoots 44.1% on three-pointers.
+He canned six threes against Michigan and sank 9 of 11 shots from behind the arc versus Boise State.

 — Oregon’s success is driven largely by an offense that ranks seventh nationally in adjusted efficiency.
-The Ducks are are one of the country’s best shooting teams, ranking eighth in effective field goal percentage and 10th in 3-point shooting percentage.
+The Ducks are one of the country’s best shooting teams, ranking eighth in effective field-goal percentage and 10th in three-point shooting percentage.

 — Oregon has held Washington to fewer than 49 points in the past two meetings.
 During UW coach Mike Hopkins’ three-year tenure, the Huskies are 1-4 against the Ducks while averaging just 52 points.
 Oregon averages 63.2 points during those games.